The musical influences and legacy of Martin Luther will be explored in a BBC programme featuring the Choir of Gonville & Caius.

 Luther's ideas about music, and the role he granted to choral singing, were to have a decisive influence on the development of music in Germany, providing the seedbed for the choral and liturgical works of Germany's greatest composers.

 Listeners will hear the Choir perform music by Josquin des Prez, a French Renaissance composer much admired by Luther, as well as music used in services in his time.
 There will also be performances of original versions of Luther’s chorales.
-“These are more familiar to us today through the harmonisations of Bach,” says Dr Webber, “but we are singing some of the original publications of the tunes and early settings.”

 As Luther reformed the liturgy, he gave the sermon and community singing a central role.
 Choral singing was defined as an assertion of faith, and a spiritual commentary on biblical texts.
 To implement the change, worshippers had to be acquainted with music practice, and schools or parishes became responsible for vocal training, given by a “cantor”.